cloud-agnost/agnost-website/client/endpoint.md

 # Endpoints

-With Agnost Studio, you can define your RESTful endpoints and develop your business logic with using Agnost code editor.
+With Agnost Studio, you can define your RESTful endpoints and develop your business logic using Agnost code editor.

 :::info

-The endpoint manager provides the methods to make **POST**, **PUT**, **GET** and **DELETE** requests to your app endpoints to run your cloud functions.
+The endpoint manager provides the methods to make **POST**, **PUT**, **GET** and **DELETE** requests to your app endpoints to run your serverless functions.

 :::